 Your blog would be like your portfolio, but of far more value to those who are sizing you up.
 A portfolio pretty much shows what you can do, whereas a blog shows what you can do, with context.

 It’s your portfolio, but with explanation, with discussion and a representation of your thought processes.
 This is 10x more valuable to a potential employer than simply looking at your CV and some work examples!

 I know I stated earlier I don’t believe you should start a Web Design blog if your main concern is receiving recognition and exposure.
 But exposure you will get, and it is to your benefit, how ever limited this exposure may be.

-It puts yourself out there, it makes you available to those who want to look and you never know who may stumble across your scribbles.
+A business acquaintance of mine that does website design cardiff told me that writing a blog puts you out there, it makes you available to those who want to look and you never know who may stumble across your scribbles.

 Exposure shouldn’t be your goal, but it should be the result of your passion to create quality content.

 5. It’s your platform